Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 aws:SourceIp

-The ElastiCache documentation states:
+The ElastiCache documentation states the following:

 When using IAM authentication with replication groups, aws:SourceIp and aws:ResourceTag/%s are supported.

-However, this was apparently a lie.
+However, this turned out to be a lie.

 aws:SourceIp

-SRG is looking for people to work with us.
+SRG is looking for new team members.

 If you are interested, please contact us here.